jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.13 KNearestMeanFilter

-A k-nearest mean filter is a type of edge-preserving smoothing filter..
+A k-nearest mean filter is a type of edge-preserving smoothing filter.

 *Parameters*: